Brookline Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for Brookline’s Glacial Till

-A thorough soil assessment is the foundation of successful, sustainable gardens in Brookline’s glacial till landscapes.
-All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+A thorough soil assessment is the foundation of successful, sustainable gardens in Brookline, where glacial till soils are common.
+All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
 Brookline soils are typically acidic (pH 5.5–6.5); most flowering plants thrive at pH 6.0–7.0, so dolomitic lime is often recommended to raise pH and supply magnesium.
-Amend soils with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
-Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
-Documenting baseline conditions ensures effective amendment and long-term soil health.
+Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
+Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation.
+Baseline conditions should be documented for future reference.
+Utilize the USDA Web Soil Survey for site-specific data.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Flower planting near Brookline’s wetlands, streams, or conservation lands is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
-Activities within 25–50 feet of protected resources require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) to the local commission.
-Erosion controls—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
-Coordinate with:
+Flower planting near Brookline’s wetlands and water resources is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40), which establishes 25–50 foot buffer zones around sensitive areas.
+Any work within these zones requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Conservation Commission.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is required if rare species may be present.
+No planting or disturbance is permitted during bird nesting season (March 15–August 31) in sensitive habitats.
+For permitting and compliance, contact:

 Brookline Conservation Commission